 Our Key Commitments

 |Minimising pollution and maximising resource efficiency||

-To reduce energy consumption by 10% on a per unit basis by 2026 from 2016 for administrative offices.
+To reduce Group energy consumption intensity by 50% per unit basis by 2026.

-To reduce water consumption by 10% on a per unit basis by 2026 from 2016 for administrative offices.
+To reduce Group water consumption intensity by 10% per unit basis by 2026.

 Task Force on Climate-related Financial Disclosures (TCFD)

 We voluntarily disclose our climate-related financial disclosures in four key pillars as recommended by the Taskforce for Climate-related Financial Disclosure (TCFD) starting in 2019.
 The TCFD was launched to help companies understand, measure and respond to climate change risks and opportunities.
 Whilst we have the building blocks in place to implement the TCFD recommendations into our existing management processes, we recognize that there are areas we need to strengthen specifically in terms of our strategy and disclosure on metrics and targets.